 7.3.4.
-Standard Safety 12-lead Electrocardiogram
+12-lead Electrocardiogram

-A standard safety 12-lead ECG (including HR, PR, RR, QRS, and QT interval parameters) will be obtained after the subject has been resting for at least 10 minutes in the supine position at the timepoints specified in [Appendix 4](#).
-There will be no significant stimuli such as TV, loud radio, interactions with other subjects.
+A 12-lead ECG (including HR, PR, RR, QRS, and QT interval parameters) will be obtained after the subject has been resting for at least 10 minutes in the supine position at the timepoints specified in [Appendix 4](#).
 The QT interval will be corrected for HR by Fridericia's ($QTcF = QT/[RR]^{1/3}$) formula.
-In the event that an AE(s) occur at any time during safety ECG recordings, subjects may be placed in an appropriate position or will be permitted to lie down on their right side.

-When standard safety 12-lead ECGs are scheduled at the same time as PK blood draws, the PK blood draws will be obtained at the scheduled timepoint, and the standard safety 12-lead ECGs will be obtained prior to and as close as possible to the scheduled PK blood draw.
+When 12-lead ECGs are scheduled at the same time as PK blood draws, the PK blood draws will be obtained at the scheduled timepoint, and the 12-lead ECGs will be obtained prior to and as close as possible to the scheduled PK blood draw.